 – Paycheque advance 2 days early

 KOHO is the ideal choice for many Canadians because it combines the best of debit and credit cards.
 With the KOHO card, you don’t have to worry about racking up banking fees when you use your card.
-It carries no transaction fees and monthly fees unless you opt for a premium account.
+It carries no transaction fees and monthly fees unless you opt for a Extra account.

 While saving on banking fees, you’ll earn cash back rewards.
 You’ll access their cash back program, whether you have a personal account for yourself or one that you share with someone.